shraddha524/shopshere/README.md

 🧰 Tech Stack

-⚡ Quick Start

 🔐 Advanced Authentication

 🤖 Product Recommendation ML

-🛠️ Folder Architecture

-📸 Screenshots

 📢 More
 ***************************************

 **🚀 Introduction**

-Shopshere is a real-world, full-stack multi-vendor e-commerce SaaS product, not just another store template.
-Built with powerful personalization, recommendation engines, real-time analytics, and advanced authentication systems.
+Shopshere is a real-world, scalable multi-vendor e-commerce SaaS platform that provides modern, production-ready features to support buyers, sellers, and admins.
+It’s not just a store — it's a real e-commerce system with subdomains, authentication, analytics, and machine learning-based recommendations.

-Everyday, over 3 billion users interact with e-commerce platforms.
-Shopshere is designed to match that scale and sophistication.

 It comes with three frontends (subdomains):

 eshop.com → User site